 Where Glossary’s first two full-lengths — Southern By The Grace Of Location (1998) and This Is All We’ve Learned About Living (2000) — showed a band figuring itself out, I think Midnights was where the Glossary sound really came together.
 To be fair, Living was the skeletal version of what I hear fleshed out on Midnights: The rootsy indie rock of Slobberbone and Whiskeytown, the story songs of Springsteen and classic country, and the melodic guitar crunch of Dinosaur Jr. and Superchunk.
-All these elements congealed into the peculiar Glossary alchemy I know and love and I’m sure having 4/5 of the current lineup was probably as big an influence on the band’s evolution as these disparate musical influences.
-Granted, the band tightened up over the next few years and Joey’s songwriting would hit its stride, but that process really started here.
+All these elements congealed into the peculiar Glossary alchemy I know and love and I’m sure having 4/5 of the current lineup was as big an influence on the band’s evolution as these disparate musical influences.
+Granted, the band tightened up over the next few years and Joey’s songwriting hit its stride by the next record, For What I Don’t Become (2006), but that process really starts here.

 Of course, there was a moment when that evolutionary process was in question.
 In 2001, a year before Midnights was recorded, the band was falling apart and its future was up for grabs.
 Here’s Joey explaining this critical juncture:

 Glossary — How We Handle Our Midnights trailer